sarthak-somani/SOC-2025-Morphix/README.md

 ### About Me

 This project was created by me, Sarthak Somani, as part of Seasons of Code 2025 run by IIT Bombay's Web and Coding Club.
-I am a student at the Department of Economics, IIT Bombay and am passioate about the intersection of machine learning, data science and finance
+I am a student at the Department of Economics, IIT Bombay and am passioate about the intersection of machine learning, data science and finance.

 **LinkedIn:** [https://www.linkedin.com/in/sarthak-somani/](https://www.linkedin.com/in/sarthak-somani/)